-Past National Presidents and Past National Commanders: Hold life tenure as National Officers.
+g.
+Past National Presidents and Past National Commanders hold life tenure as a National Officer.

-Emeritus Sojourners: Members who have served at least nine years (not necessarily consecutive) in any elected National Office may be elected by a two-thirds vote at any National Convention to Emeritus Status and shall hold life tenure as National Officers.
-Living Emeritus Sojourners shall be listed on the rolls of Emeritus Members regardless of any other qualifying status, e.g., PNP or PNC, and shall be entitled to Emeritus Status.
+h.
+Emeritus Members: A member who has served at least nine years (not necessarily consecutive) in any elected National Office may be elected by a two-thirds vote at any National Convention to Emeritus membership status and shall hold life tenure as a National Officer.
+Living Emeritus members shall be listed on the National Headquarter rolls and in the Staff Directory as Emeritus Members regardless of any other qualifying status, e.g., Past National President or Past National Commander.

-TENURE OF OFFICE: Any Active National Officer who has served nine full years, in any one office, except the National Secretary-Treasurer, National Historian, National Judge Advocate, National Chaplain and the National Surgeon shall be ineligible for further service in that office.
+5. TENURE OF OFFICE: An active National Officer who has served nine full years in any one office, except the National Secretary-Treasurer, National Historian, National Judge Advocate, National Chaplain and National Surgeon, shall be ineligible for further service in that office.

+6. DUAL STATUS:

-DUAL STATUS: No Sojourner may occupy more than one active National Office at the same time, except as a member of the Honor Awards Committee or while serving as National Surgeon or National Chaplain.
-National Trustees may not serve simultaneously as National Sojourners Convention Corporation Officers (members).
-Any Active National Officer who has been nominated for another National Office must submit his resignation from the office held, effective upon election to the office sought.
+a.
+No Sojourner may occupy more than one active National Office at the same time, except while serving as a member of the Honor Awards Committee or as National Surgeon or National Chaplain.

-UNEXPIRED TERMS:
+b.
+A National Trustee may not serve simultaneously as a National Sojourners Convention Corporation Officer (member).

+c.
+An active National Officer who has been nominated for another National office must submit his resignation from the office held, effective upon his election to the office nominated.

+7. VACANCIES:

-Mid-year National Office vacancies due to death, resignation or removal, including those in paragraph 8 below will be filled by election at the following National Convention.
+a.
+National Officer vacancies that occur between National Conventions due to death, resignation or removal, including those in paragraph c. below, shall be filled by election at the following National Convention.

-Vacancies occurring during a National Convention will be filled at that National Convention.
+b.
+Vacancies occurring during a National Convention shall be filled at that National Convention.

-VACANCIES: Elected National Officer vacancies, which occur between National Conventions, with the exception of the National President-Elect, National Vice Presidents and National Secretary-Treasurer may be filled by the National President.
-Such appointees will serve until replacements are elected at the following National Convention.
+c.
+Elected National Officer vacancies that occur between National Conventions, with the exception of the National President-Elect, National Vice Presidents and National Secretary-Treasurer, may be filled by the National President.
+Such appointees will serve until replacements are elected and installed at the following National Convention.

-DUTIES: National Officers duties are described in Reference (c).
+8. DUTIES: The duties of a National Officer are as described in reference (c).

-FREDERICK B. VIHOVDE

-National President

 ATTEST:

-NELSON O. NEWCOMBE
+WILLIAM R. SANNER JAMES N. HIGDON

-National Secretary
+National Secretary-Treasurer National President